lynchd/gcd_project/README.md

 To run the data clean, execute *run_analysis.R*.
 The output file 'ave_by_subject_and_activity.txt'.
 The analysis is fully self contained, and fetches the raw data from the internet.
 Therefore make sure you have an internet connection.

+1. Results for the raw clean data are written to merged-clean-data.txt
+2. Results for the grouped and averaged data are written to ave_by_subject_and_activity.txt

 ## How it works
 The processing steps are as follows.
 1. Download source data file.